-Local Greenspace: Local Green Space designation is a way to provide special protection against development for green areas of particular importance to local communities.
+Local Green Space: Local Green Space designation is a way to provide special protection against development for green areas of particular importance to local communities.

 Listed Building: A building of special architectural or historic interest.
-Listed buildings are graded I, II\ or II with Grade I being the highest.
+Listed buildings are graded I, II or II with Grade I being the highest.
 Listing includes the interior as well the exterior of the building and any buildings or permanent structures within the curtilage of that listed building.

 Local Planning Authority: The public authority whose duty it is to carry out specific planning functions for an area.
-The Local Planning Authority is Bedford Borough Council.
+In this case, the Local Planning Authority is Bedford Borough Council.